olehs/r4s-bluetooth/README.md

 ### Protocol summary

-To start talking to device, you need to connect and write 0x0100 to handle 0x000c.
+To start talking to device, you need to connect and write 0x0100 to handle 0x000c (is not listed by the device?).
 This needs to be done after every reconnect.
 Gatttool doesn't allow you to know when reconnect happend.
 So I send it every time.